shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

 The exterior derivative of rotations
 ------------------------------------

-In the subsequent article :ref:`The Exterior Derivative of Rotations in Spacetime`, I systematically calculate the exterior derivative of arbitrary rotations and their Hodge dual, obtaining the following expressions:
+In the article :ref:`Differential operators expressed as exterior derivatives`, I systematically compute the exterior derivative of all possible k--forms in both 3D Euclidean space and 4D spacetime with the Minkowski metric.
+The motivation for these systematic calculations is that all differential operators acting on fields (such as the gradient and the laplacian) or vector fields (such as the divergence and the curl) can be expressed using combinations of the Hodge star operator :math:`⋆` and the exterior derivative :math:`d`.

+Since the combinations of these two operators are finite, this approach allows for the calculation of all conceivable differential operators, which are generalized within the framework of exterior calculus.
+Specifically, we derive expressions for the exterior derivative of rotations and the exterior derivative of their Hodge duals the following:

 .. rubric:: Exterior derivative of the Hodge dual of rotations